InfluxDB Cloud security

 Report security incidents to email@example.com or firstname.lastname@example.org.
 We maintain procedures for incident alerting and response, performance or downtime events, security, and customer notification.
 We perform root cause analysis (RCA) as part of our incident response.

 Access, authentication, and authorization

 We use Auth0 for InfluxDB Cloud authentication.
 User accounts can be created directly on the InfluxDB Cloud system via Auth0.
 Users also have the option to use “social sign-on” with their existing Google or Microsoft accounts for authentication.
-API access within custom applications requires an authentication token.
+API access within custom applications requires an API token.
 Tokens belong to an organization and are mapped to InfluxDB permissions within the organization as defined when the token is created.
-For more information on the types of tokens and ways to create them, see Manage authentication tokens.
+For more information on the types of tokens and ways to create them, see Manage API tokens.